 Notice the last line which tells us if your Phantom 4 status indicators are showing alternate red and yellow flashing, then a compass calibration is required.

 Below is a nice tutorial, which shows you how to calibrate the Phantom 4 compass and also the IMU.
-You can also find many more DJI Phantom 4 tutorials here and also in our article covering all the DJI Phantom 4 Flight Mode tutorials.
+You can also find more DJI Phantom 4 tutorials here and also in our article covering all the DJI Phantom 4 Flight Mode tutorials.